netgen/HtmlPdfApiBundle/Resources/doc/USAGE.md

 ###Generating from URL

-If you want to generate PDF file directly from url, you must at least provide the 'url' parameter (in that case, 'html' parameter must not be set).
+If you want to generate PDF file directly from url, you must at least provide the 'url' parameter (in that case, 'html' and 'file' parameter must not be set).
 Example:
 ```php
 $params = array ('url' => "http://www.netgenlabs.com/")